 The actual media employed shall be in accordance with the requirements of the CDCA for CVA Metering Systems and the Supplier for SVA Metering Systems.

-The data shall be to a format and protocol approved by the Panel.
+The data shall be to a format and protocol approved by the Panel in accordance with BSCP601 'Metering Protocol Approval and Compliance Testing'.

 5.7 Appropriate Seals